 He was the arbitrator in all three of the cases involving the IFLA scheme to have been reported thus far.
 In the landmark case of S v S EWHC 7 (Fam) the President of the Family Division endorsed the principles of the scheme and gave important guidance on how judges should deal with applications for court consent orders based on arbitration awards.
 After that arbitration one of the solicitors involved wrote “We agreed upon Gavin Smith as someone whose judgment and technical knowhow would deliver on [the] goals and whose personal skills would make it as benign an experience as possible.”
 (Resolution Review, March/April 2014).

 In DB v DLJ EWHC 324 (Fam) Mostyn J rejected a challenge to Gavin’s award based on a supervening Barder event and / or mistake as to the value of a property.
 Mostyn J described the award as “a thorough, conscientious and clear piece of work.
 Its quality is a testament to the merit of opting for arbitration.”

 At the end of another arbitration one of the counsel wrote: “May I say how impressed [the instructing solicitor] and I were with the way in which you handled everything … The whole experience was a million times better than the lottery at the CFC.”

 Gavin also conducts private FDRs and is an experienced mediator and a qualified collaborative lawyer.
 He keeps up to date with legal change by co-editing the financial practitioners’ ‘bibles’, At A Glance and @eGlance, and co-authoring Financial Remedies Practice.
-He has a working knowledge of French (good) and German (fair).
+He has an excellent working knowledge of French and some German.